 - 1. The vehicle must be parked, secured, and stabilized before starting the bed lift operations. - 2.
 Be sure children and pets are well away from moving parts of the bed lift system.
 NOTE: The bed descends rather rapidly, so ensure no-one is underneath the bed prior to operation. - 3.
-Clear away any potential obstructions from underneath the bed before operating. - 4.
-A L W A Y S REMEMBER to recline the front driver and front passenger seat backs before lowering the bed system.
+Clear away any potential obstructions from underneath the bed before operating. - ALWAYS recline the front driver and front passenger seat backs before lowering the over-cab bunk.